 While the latter is more verbose, it also arguably makes it more obvious what's going on.
 All of the Pyramid core code uses this pattern rather than the ZCA global API.

 Here are the main rationales involved in the Pyramid decision to use the ZCA registry:

 If you only develop applications using Pyramid, there's not much to complain about here.
-You just should never need to understand the ZCA registry API: use documented Pyramid APIs instead.
-However, you may be an application developer who doesn't read API documentation because it's unmanly.
-Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even form the Pyramid API.
-As a result, you've now written code that uses internals and you've painted yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using implementation detail.
+You just should never need to understand the ZCA registry API; use documented Pyramid APIs instead.
+However, you may be an application developer who doesn't read API documentation.
+Instead you read the raw source code, and because you haven't read the API documentation, you don't know what functions, classes, and methods even form the Pyramid API.
+As a result, you've now written code that uses internals, and you've painted yourself into a conceptual corner, needing to wrestle with some ZCA-using implementation detail.
 If this is you, it's extremely hard to have a lot of sympathy for you.
 You'll either need to get familiar with how we're using the ZCA registry or you'll need to use only the documented APIs; that's why we document them as APIs.